 However, sometimes inspections are completed hastily or not at all, and maintenance, when performed, often fails to address the full scope of a problem.
 In these situations, important issues can be missed, and vehicles that aren't fully safe are taken on the road.
 Failed inspections and maintenance often miss common, fixable problems, such as:

-- Bias and radial tires on the same axle.
 Experts do not recommend mixing bias and radial tires, because they have different structures.
 Therefore, they wear and handle differently.
 Mounting them together causes uneven wear and instability.

 Manufacturing Defects Contribute to Dangerous Accidents